Call for Applications for the EU – UN Youth Delegates 2026-2027

 Launch of the Call for Applications – 04 March 2026

-The deadline for the nomination by National Youth Councils of candidates from EU MS and European Youth Forum from their INGO pillar to the European Youth Forum is 17 April 2026 at 17:00 CET.
-Nominations should be sent to the European Commission at the following dedicated address: engage@youthalumni.eu.
-Late applications will not be considered.
+Nominations should be sent by the National Youth Councils and by the European Youth Forum to the European Commission at the following dedicated address: engage@youthalumni.eu.
+Individual direct applications and late applications will not be considered.

 Further selection process will be conducted in two stages: